-The right to the exclusive use of an invention is acquired by obtaining a patent before INDECOPI Inventions and New Technologies Office, the national agency responsible for granting and protecting patents.
+The right to exclusive use of an invention and new technologies is acquired by obtaining a patent before INDECOPI Inventions and New Technologies Office, the national agency responsible for granting and protecting patents.
 It has technical, administrative and operational autonomy to exercise the duties entrusted to it, and issues first-instance rulings on contentious and non-contentious issues submitted to it, including infringement actions, either at the request of a party or ex officio.
-Its decisions can be appealed before INDECOPI Inventions and New Technologies Office in case of non-contentious proceedings (patents that are denied ex officio), or at INDECOPI Specialized Administrative Intellectual Property Court in case of contentious proceedings.
+Its decisions can be appealed before Inventions Commission and New Technologies Office in case of non-contentious proceedings (patents that are denied ex officio), or at INDECOPI Specialized Administrative Intellectual Property Court in case of contentious proceedings.
 Annual fees must be paid in order for the patent to remain in effect, or where applicable, to continue with the patent application process.

 Utility models, industrial designs and layout-designs of integrated circuits also can be protected.
 The registration of these creations is valid for a term of 10 years from the date the application is filed and cannot be renewed.

-Assignments, licenses, amendments, and other acts affecting patent rights must be registered with the Inventions and New Technologies Office to be enforceable against third parties.
+Transfers, amendments and other acts affecting patent rights must be registered with the Inventions and New Technologies Office to be enforceable against third parties.

 Peru is a member of the Patent Cooperation Treaty (PCT) as of June 6, 2009.
-Therefore, all PCT applications filed after that date could enter the "national phase" in Peru.

-Additionally, Peru has executed agreements on Accelerated Patent Procedures with Spain, Chile, Colombia, Mexico, Uruguay, Argentina and Brazil, to allow applicants for patents, with a positive patentability test or a registration grant patent in these countries, to request the acceleration of their procedures in Peru, as long as certain requirements are complied with, such as that the claims of both applications are equal.
+Additionally, Peru has executed agreements on Accelerated Patent Procedures with more than 20 countries including the Global PPH, to allow applicants for patents, with a positive patentability test or a registration grant patent in the countries parties to the agreements, to request the acceleration of their procedures in Peru, as long as certain requirements are complied with, such as that the claims of both applications are equivalent.

-3. Copyrights
+Copyrights